 5. Word-of-Mouth Marketing

-Humans are wired to trust those closest to them, as well as those like them.
-Because of this, getting a customer to tell someone else about your business is perhaps more valuable than any other form of marketing.
-It’s generated by businesses who’ve created experiences worth sharing.
+Humans are wired to trust those closest to them, as well as those who are like them.
+Because of this, getting a customer to recommend your business or share their experience is perhaps more valuable than other business promotion ideas.

 6. Promotional Sales

 Buy one, get one (BOGO) discounts like these are used to entice consumers to support businesses across any industry and are a key part of the 7 P’s of marketing.
 While there are no direct marketing costs associated with lowering the price of goods and services by your customer, be strategic when using promotional discounts.
 Over-reliance on this method can ultimately harm profits, even with good sales numbers.